 In this example, the -export option is used to dump all records in the event definition and event handler databases to a text file in the current directory named uemout.txt.
 This file is a UEMLoad definition file that also can be used to add or update records in the event definition and/or event handler databases.

 The contents of the file resembles the example shown in Definition File Format - Windows.

--export -deffile uemout.txt
+-evport -deffile uemout.txt -export -derrite ueillout.txt